whitneyburton/portfolios/students/1606-back/brendan-dillon/20170113-brendan-dillon-m4.md

 #### Writing a Blog Post and Peer Review
 This workshop gave me some insight as to how to make a blog post useful for its audience, especially with keeping the audience in mind and specifically defining any technical jargon that you use.

+I wrote a blog post on my open source contribution, which is linked in the Individual Projects section above.
+Dan Broadbent gave me this feedback- "Great job, I really enjoyed reading it, you made some difficult concepts easy to understand."

 ## E: Feedback and Community Participation

 ### Giving Feedback

-(feedback from me)
+Susi Irwin - Working on Monocle with you has been a fantastic experience.
+Your drive and excitement when something works always carries through.
+You have a fantastic sense for how to translate airy requirements in to user stories and keep the pivotal tracker in shape.
+After working with you in the past, I really noticed that you are getting more confident in your work.
+It was really cool to see you plowing through difficult problems and defending your code.
+You don’t seem like you will ever let your knowledge go stale, so I really look forward to seeing what you manage to do after Turing.

+Dan Broadbent - It has been great working with you on Monocle.
+Your ability to see a useful finished product is incredibly important and impressive.
+It is even more impressive that you were able to articulate this and argue for or against features that would impact the final product.
+Throughout the project, you did a really good job at keeping the communication in the team going and reviewing code.
+You brought an infective sense of easygoing friendliness to the team, as well.
+I look forward to seeing what you are able to create with your sense for a good project in the future.

+Nate Anderson - Working with you on Monocle has been great.
+You always were able to bring a sense of calm reasonableness to a sometimes panicky project.
+You have a really good sense for structuring a project in a clear, modular way.
+I really enjoyed pairing with you throughout this project, as you really brought a step-by-step sensibility but accommodated for my spaghetti-flinging sensibility.
+Your clear-headedness brings a lot to a team, and I look forward to seeing what you are able to do after Turing.

 ### Being a Community Member

-Susi Irwin: "It has been such an amazing pleasure to get to work with you on this project.
+Susi Irwin - It has been such an amazing pleasure to get to work with you on this project.
 Your ability to look at a problem, break it down into super small, reasonable parts is second to none.
 I am in awe at your abilities with JavaScript and jQuery.
 No card given to you ever seemed to fluster you in the slightest.
 I hope to gain some of your confidence and curiosity as I move away from Turing.
-Your calm approach to programming verges on Zen and is extremely commendable."
+Your calm approach to programming verges on Zen and is extremely commendable.

+Dan Broadbent - Brendan, it’s been awesome having you on my team again.
+You pulled us through some really tough challenges where it was really hard to diagnose what the problem was.
+For example, noticing the difference in authenticating the user when their browser was using a http URL vs a https URL.
+Your attention to detail and ability to keep many aspects of the problem in your mind is impressive.
+You’ve always got a positive attitude, you have a great sense of humor and it’s a pleasure having you on the team.

+Nate Anderson - Brendan, it was great to be able to work with you again on a project.
+Your work ethic is fantastic and your tenacity when attacking a problem is really impressive.
+You were easily one of my favorite people to pair with during my time at Turing and would always crack me up with your one liners.
+You also seemed to really become more and more comfortable as the modules progressed in expressing your opinion and making your voice heard.
+You are one of the most talented programmers in the cohort so I'm happy to see your confidence grow and I can't wait to see what you accomplish in the future.

 ### Playing a Part

-(ways you supported the larger Turing community)
+This module, I made some time to pair with people in other modules who needed help.
+I spent quite a few evenings and weekends in the basement and listened for "ugh, are there any mod 4 people around?" as a sort of bat-signal (except that in this scenario, batman mostly gives bad javascript advice instead of fighting crime).
+I definitely intend to continue to do that with more frequency as I job search.
+I also was proud to count myself in the minority of people who actually did dishes, took out the trash, and made coffee at Blake.

 ### Gear Up

-(reflect on your Gear Up sessions following the below example)
+#### Microagressions
+I took part in the 'lived experience' conversation about microagressions.
+It was a really valuable conversation about the way that little things can add up.
+We also discussed how few situations the recipients of microagressions are able to call them out in any sort of a productive way.
+I left it with the takeaway that it is really important to take advantage of opportunities to effectively call out shitty behaviour, even if it is meant without malice.

+#### Journey Mapping
+My group mapped out the process of learning to program for the first time.
+It was definitely informative to get into that headspace of imaging the user's specific concerns and emotional response at each stage of a process.
+It is often too easy to imagine user requirements as one static thing, when they absolutely do evolve and change as the user interacts with your project.

+#### Grit
+I participated in a discussion about what grit means, with respect to schools and with respect to software development.
+We spent a little while trying to nail down the vague term and discussed whether passion plays a role in grit.
+We ultimately came to agree that, even when defining grit as dogged persistence, there is an element of passion just in following that reward cycle of pushing through something.

 ------------------